syseleven/heat-examples/single-server-with-multiple-volumes/README.md

 ## Overview

 Using this template you launch an instance with multiple volumes.
+A volume for mysql and another for the webroot.
 This templates also shows how to enforce the attachment order for volumes to ensure correct mount points.

 ## Usage